orman112/blog/content/blog-markdown/integrating-firebase-with-react-redux/index.md

 ## Private Routes

-Our users are now succesfully able to log into and out of the application at will.
+Our users are now successfully able to log into and out of the application at will.
 We still have one more thing to do, however.
 If you remember, at the beginning of this tutorial, we created a private component that we only wanted logged-in users to see.
-That's not working as expected, currently, so let's see if we can fix that.
+That's currently not working as expected, so let's see if we can fix that.

---------- LEFT OFF HERE ----------

 Let's create a new component under the `components` directory and call it `private-route.js`.
 This will serve as an additional Route we can use for pages that we don't want un-authenticated users to see.